-5 Top Weekly TSXV Stocks: Noble To Create Canada Nickel | INN
+5 Top Weekly TSXV Stocks: Noble to Create Canada Nickel | INN

 Noble Mineral Exploration is a junior exploration company that operates under a project generator model in the Timmins-Cochrane area of Northern Ontario.

-The most recent news from Noble was released on October 1, and was about its plans to create the Canada Nickel Company, which will own a 100 percent interest in the Crawford nickel-cobalt project in Ontario.
+The most recent news from Noble came on Tuesday (October 1), and was about its plans to create the Canada Nickel Company, which will own the Crawford nickel-cobalt project in Ontario.

 With the news, Noble Mineral Exploration was up by 22.22 percent on the TSXV last week to C$0.11.